Large Language Models

 From Software Documentation

 Visual Studio Code documentation often is unclear about whether stated facts apply to a workspace or a project.
-The capabilities of Visual Studio Code have changed in recent years.
-As a result, many people use the terms project and workspace interchangeably.
-Loose definitions result in vagueness, which is often confusing and not are actionalble.
+The capabilities of Visual Studio Code have changed recently.
+As a result, many people use the terms “project” and “workspace” interchangeably.
+Loose definitions result in vagueness, which is often confusing and not actionable.

 Authoritative documentation